patrick-llgc/Learning-Deep-Learning/paper_notes/vision_llm.md

 	- Language-guided image tokenizer.  generates language-aware visual features --> How important is this language-awareness?
 It is important for visual grounding but not for object detection.
 - Output-format-as-query
 	- this trick in LLM-based task decoder helps solving the slow inference problem of autogressive (or causal, as the paper calls it) models.
 The output format acts as slots to be filled in, and these queries can generate output all at the same time.
-	- However, this formulation breaks the beauty and simplicity of using next-token supervision, and has to resort to bipartite mathing as in [DETR](detr.md).
+	- However, this formulation breaks the beauty and simplicity of using next-token supervision, and has to resort to bipartite matching as in [DETR](detr.md).
-- Open-endedness
+- Open-endedness and generalization
 	- Task description is human-like.
 Trained with self-instruct to generalize to multiple related or equivalent format.
 	- The model can generalize to different numbers of segmentation points (with 8 points vs 16 points), and different classes in object detection (detecting more classes, or ignoring more classes), according to a category set (dict).